Connecting to Google BigQuery

 Set the Data Provider dropdown to Google BigQuery.

-Clock Choose File and select the certificate file which you downloaded (most likely in your Downloads folder).
+Click Choose File and select the certificate file that you downloaded.

 Leave the Catalog Projects field blank and select a Billed Project from the dropdown.

 Click Submit to create the data connector and begin discovery.

 Expand the Advanced section for additional options.

 Use the option Use Legacy SQL to switch the data connector from using standard SQL to legacy SQL.

 Use the option Allow Large Results to avoid data connector errors such as Response too large to return.
 To use this option, you have to create a dataset for storing large results on the Google Cloud Platform.